Wasserstein multivariate auto-regressive models for modeling distributional time series: Estimation of the regression coefficients

+We propose to apply the least squares method on Model \eqref{eq:wmar}, corresponding to the following estimator:

-As briefly explained before the statement of Assumption (\ref{assump: B1+}), we could consider the estimator based on an unconstrained least squares method, which is defined as the minimizer of the sum of squared residuals measured by the Wasserstein distance:
+The estimator is defined as the minimizer of the sum of squared residuals as usual.
+The difference here is the residuals are measured by the Wasserstein distance, instead of $l_2$ norm.